Lately, a lot of attention has been gathering over Elixir, one of the latest programming languages.

 Elixir is a functional, concurrent language built on the Erlang VM with syntax close to the Ruby programming language.
 Apart from Ruby, Elixir is a language that is inspired by the syntax and concepts of various other languages such as Clojure, Haskell, Python, and even Lisp.

 What makes Elixir smarter?

-Single-line functions and multi-line blocks are made equivalent with Elixir.
+Single-line functions and multi-line blocks are made equivalent to Elixir.
 This means one can write a macro that works just like a built-in in both cases.
-Elixir is implemented with the same tools that are for use, so one can write a macro that works like the language does.
+Elixir is implemented with the same tools that are for use, so one can write a macro that works as the language does.
 With the ready-to-go built-in commands of unit tests, the hassles of learning and writing unit tests are eliminated in Elixir.
 Currently, InApp is engaged in custom software development using Elixir for a B2B auction company based out of Japan.
 It will be a challenge to master this cutting-edge technology, taking into consideration all the advantages it offers.

 The Elixir programming language is authored by stealing useful features from other languages, thus making it easier to write complex applications.
 It is easier to write more performant code in Elixir simply because of the power available to the user at compile time.

 Have questions?
 Contact the technology experts at InApp to learn more.